 Adventure Day Camps

-Variety! … The Adventure Day Camp Program is the perfect choice for those ages 7-13 who would like to be involved in our whole array of camp activities.
+Variety! … The Adventure Day Camp Program is the perfect choice for those ages 7-13 who would like to try our whole array of camp activities.
 The Adventure Day Camp introduces first-time and younger campers to traditional summer camp at its best!
-Many children of different ages may prefer the chance for new adventures every day.
-Within the course of each week, the Adventure Day campers have the opportunity to participate in each activity at least once, and twice in some of the usual favorites like horseback riding, archery and gymnastics.
+Many children may prefer the chance for new adventures every day.
+Within the course of each week, the Adventure Day campers have the opportunity to participate in each activity at least once.

 Gymnastics and Trampoline … Children explore their own strength and balance through the use of a variety of gymnastics apparatus.
 The session always begins with fun warm-up games, light stretching exercises, and spotting practice.
 The gymnastics instructors and counselors demonstrate and supervise various tricks on the mats, mini-tramp, balance beams and trampolines.

 Arts & Crafts …At the Arts & Crafts shop, a wide variety of art materials is always available for individual and group projects.
 Sketching, painting, forming clay, and creating sculptures are typical activities.
 Making decorations, costumes and props for events and weekly themes is a favorite.
-Using recycled materials and those found on nature walks generates meaningful creations.
+Campers make meaningful creations using recycled materials and those found on nature walks.

-Native American Indian Lore …At the tipi on the hill facing the rising sun, campers discover first-hand the history and culture of mountain and plains Indian tribes.
-Through games, legends, songs, dance and crafts such as beading, braiding, and pictographs, the local Arapaho Indians' and other tribes' ways of life come alive.
+Native American Indian Lore …At the Tipi on the hill facing the rising sun, campers discover first-hand the history and culture of mountain and plains Indian tribes.
+Games, legends, songs, dance, and crafts such as beading, braiding, and pictographs bring to life the way of life of the local Arapaho Indians and other tribes.

-Nature and Hiking … Games and exercises which heighten sensory awareness and less-structured explorations of the outdoors delight campers as they become aware of natural wonders.
+Nature and Hiking … Games and exercises heighten sensory awareness and less-structured explorations of the outdoors delight campers as they become aware of natural wonders.
 The Camp's mountain setting in the pine and aspen forests and wildflower meadows is rich in flora, fauna, geology, and weather systems.
 Our location at the northwest corner of the Fourmile Fire burn area gives children the chance to experience first-hand the ecological changes brought on by wildfire.
 Immersion in nature is basic to all other camp experiences.
-Weekly optional hikes to outlying natural features are a highlight.
+Weekly optional excursions to outlying natural features, streams and lakes are a highlight.

-Earth and Outdoor Living Skills … As an extension of the Nature program, the Earth and Outdoor Living program finds the Fun in building a sustainable future.
+Earth and Outdoor Living Skills … As an extension of the Nature program, the Earth and Outdoor Living programs find the Fun in building a sustainable future.
 Games and projects promote appreciation of the life systems and their elements - air, water, sun, and earth.
 Campers explore the value and learn the skills of recycling, living outdoors and maintaining ecosystems while having Fun!
-A favorite part of learning about survival and shelter is working on the Camp Community Fort.
+A favorite part of learning about survival and shelter is working on the shared Camp Community Fort in the nearby woods.

 Challenge … Warm-up games, initiatives, and more-complicated challenges await at the Teambuilding Challenge Low Ropes Course.
 These strengthen and test balance, confidence, trust, communication, and problem-solving skills.
 Campers accept and support each other's strengths and weaknesses as they work together.
 This is truly meaningful Fun!

 Optional Thursday night overnights … Every week on Thursdays, campers may bring along their bedding and overnight things for a taste of resident camp.
-Before dinner in the main Lodge, campers have a choice of all the regular camp activities and some special offerings, too.
+Before dinner in the main Lodge, campers have a choice of all the regular camp activities and some unusual activity offerings, too.
 After dinner in the main Lodge dining room, the evening brings a special event with a theme, costumes, props, and appropriate activities.
 The excitement winds down at dark when the counselors gently settle the children into their bunks for lights out.
 On Friday, overnighters are served a scrumptious breakfast and lunch from the Camp Kitchen!
 The food and the activities are always a big hit with those who stay the night.
-The Camp Bus stays on schedule to transport the children who do not spend the night to and from Boulder as usual.
+The Camp Bus stays on schedule to transport as usual the children who do not spend the night.